1oonie/aoc-2021/README.md

 These are my solutions to the advent of code 2021!

-They are all written in julia...
+They are written in whatever language I want

 Anywho here is a link to the [advent of code](https://adventofcode.com/2021/) if you are interested!